 The town’s most famous son is probably Sir Humphry Davy (1778-1829), whose statue stands in the centre of town at the top of Market Jew Street, in front of the granite porticoes of the 19th century Market House.
-Across the road is a plaque to the memory of the great man, appropriately on the wall of a chemist’s shop.
+Across the road is a plaque to the memory of the great man, appropriately on the wall of the chemist’s shop where he served an apprenticeship.

 Chapel Street is the most historic of the Penzance thoroughfares, although most of it dates from the end of the 18th century.
 Near to the top is the Egyptian House, built in 1836 during a national craze for Egyptology.
 Opposite is the Union Hotel, where the death of Nelson was first announced in 1805.
 At the rear of this building is the Georgian Theatre, built around 1786.
 Edmund Kean was among many famous actors to appear here.
 It is possibly the oldest remaining Georgian theatre in the country although at present its future hangs in the balance.